 Macro Economic Intervention

 In recessions, there is a sharp fall in private sector spending and investment, leading to lower economic growth.
 If the government also reduce spending at the same time, there is an even bigger fall in economic growth and collapse in confidence.
 In a deep recession, governments can borrow from the private sector and spend the money to employ unemployed resources.
-If there is a collapse in the money supply, there maybe a role for Central bank or Government to print money.
+If there is a collapse in the money supply, there may be a role for the Central bank or Government to print money.
 Similarly, the government may need to prevent an economic boom and explosion of credit.
 Keynesian economists argue that the government can positively influence the economy through fiscal policy.
 Monetarists believe monetary policy can help encourage economic stability, though an independent Central Bank may not be considered government intervention.

 Arguments against Government Intervention